sentimentxyz/docs/docs/introduction.md

 provides a primitive solution that; increases capital efficiency for borrowers, allows holders of long-tail assets to gain sustainable yield and introduces unique ways protocols can provide their users with increased exposure to their respective primitives.
-The key proponent of Sentiment is the Margin Account, a unique primitive that allows users to have access to greater leverage (>5x) than incumbent money-markets, and allows borrowed funds to be deployed across many DeFi protocols.
+The key proponent of Sentiment are Accounts, which is a unique primitive that allows users to have access to greater leverage (>5x) than incumbent money-markets, and allows borrowed funds to be deployed across many DeFi protocols.